VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Introduction

-with SF{$_\infty$} being the asymptotic amplitude of the variability structure function, and $\tau$ being the damping timescale.
-In order to place AGN in a cosmological time frame and to study their intrinsic luminosities, black hole masses, accretion rates and their evolution, accurate redshift measurements are necessary.
-Accurate redshifts are also important for studying AGN feedback and its regulatory role in star formation \citep{Silk_Rees,Fabian_2012}, the co-evolution of supermassive black holes and their host galaxies \citep{Kormendy2013}, and their contribution to the ionizing background during the epoch of reionization \citep{Madau_2015}.
-While current and upcoming multi-object spectroscopic surveys such as the Sloan Digital Sky Survey (SDSS)-V (\citealt{York2000,kollmeier2025sloandigitalskysurveyv}), the 4-metre Multi-Object Spectroscopic Telescope (4MOST; \citealt{DeJong2019}), the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI2016}), the Prime Focus Spectrograph (PFS; \citealt{Tamura_2016}), and the Multi Object Optical and Near-infrared Spectrograph (MOONS; \citealt{Cirasuolo_2012}) will significantly increase the number of observed sources with accurate redshifts, however, the vast majority of AGNs detected in multi-wavelength all-sky and large surveys, such as WISE \citep{Wright2010} and eROSITA (\citealt{Merloni2012,Predehl2021}), will remain without spectroscopic follow-up \citep{Dahlen2013}.
-This difference will only increase with the current deep and wide-area surveys such as Euclid \citep{Euclid} and the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST; \citealt{Ivezic2019}) covering unprecedented numbers (\citealt{Newman2022,Savic2023,Li_submitted}).
+In order to place AGNs in a cosmological time frame and to study their intrinsic luminosities, black hole masses, accretion rates and their evolution, accurate redshift measurements are necessary.
+Accurate redshifts are also important for studying AGN feedback and its regulatory role in star formation \citep{Silk_Rees,Fabian_2012}, the coevolution of supermassive black holes and their host galaxies \citep{Kormendy2013}, and their contribution to the ionizing background during the epoch of reionization \citep{Madau_2015}.
+While current and upcoming multi-object spectroscopic surveys such as the Sloan Digital Sky Survey (SDSS)-V (\citealt{York2000,Kollmeier_2026}), the 4-meter Multi-Object Spectroscopic Telescope (4MOST; \citealt{DeJong2019}), the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI2016}), the Prime Focus Spectrograph (PFS; \citealt{Tamura_2016}), and the Multi Object Optical and Near-infrared Spectrograph (MOONS; \citealt{Cirasuolo_2012}) will significantly increase the number of observed sources with accurate redshifts, the vast majority of AGNs detected in multiwavelength all-sky and large surveys, such as WISE \citep{Wright2010} and eROSITA (\citealt{Merloni2012,Predehl2021}), will remain without spectroscopic follow-up \citep{Dahlen2013}.
+This difference will only increase with the current deep and wide-area surveys such as Euclid \citep{Euclid} and the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST; \citealt{Ivezic2019}) covering unprecedented numbers (\citealt{Newman2022,Savic2023,Li_2025}).
 Consequently, for most AGNs, photometric redshifts (photo-$z$) remain the only viable alternative to estimate their distances.